Clara Lucas Balfour: Personal life

 Clara and James Balfour had seven children, of whom four survived to adulthood.
 One son was Jabez Balfour, later mayor of Croydon, Liberal M.P. for Tamworth, and fraudster.
 A daughter, Cecile, married Dawson Burns, son of Jabez Burns.
 She died at Croydon on 3 July 1878, and was buried at the Paddington Cemetery.
 Rev. Dawson Burns preached her memorial discourse (later published) in the Church Street Chapel, Edgware Road.

+James Balfour survived his wife and died at 88 London Road, Croydon, on 22 December 1884, leaving an estate valued for probate at £4089.
+His executors were his sons John Lucas Balfour, James Lucas Balfour, and Jabez Spencer Balfour.

+A newspaper obituary described Balfour as "a well-known politician" and gave his age at death as 88.
+It said he had been a member of the Friends of the People and had been part of the escort party which had accompanied Francis Burdett when he was committed to the Tower of London.
+In 1853 he had received an appointment in the House of Commons.